Non-perturbative aspects of entanglement structures in $T\bar{T}$-deformed CFTs: Renyi entropies on a finite interval

 For the other limit of ${\epsilon'}^n =e^{-\ell/2} \sim 1$, or equivalent the limit of $\ell \to 0$, by plugging in the approximate saddle-point solution $\theta(\sigma)=0$, the leading-order action can be estimated using the small $\ell$ expansion: $\sum^\infty_{m=1} m/\sinh{(m\ell)} = \pi^2/(4\ell^2)+...$ \bea \mu^{-1}S_0(L,\ell)&\approx & \frac{n(b-a)^2}{\mu}\left(\frac{2e^{-L}}{\ell}+\sum_{m=1}^{\infty}\frac{m}{\sinh{m\ell}}\right)\nonumber\\ &\approx & \frac{n(b-a)^2}{\mu}\frac{\pi^2}{4\ell^2}+ \cdots \eea where ${\cdots}$ denotes higher order terms in small $\ell$.
 The leading order expression of $K(L,\ell,\mu)$ is therefore given by:

 The exponent of the kernel diverges as a double pole $\sim \ell^{-2}$ towards $\ell\to 0$.
 We can compare this with the small $\ell$ behavior of the half-line case, which diverges as a simple pole $\sim \ell^{-1}$.
 The distinction can be traced to the non-compactness of the target-space, technically it arises because of the poles included in the solution $X^{\pm}$.
+The $\ell \to 0$ behavior of the kernel is irrelevant for the purpose of our subsequent saddle-point analysis.
+For the full $\ell$ integral, the higher degree of $\ell\to 0$ divergence (double-pole v.s. simple-pole) in the exponent indicates that for $\mu>0$ the kernel suppresses the small $\ell$ contribution more in the finite interval case than in the half-line case.